राम

 द्वैताची झाडणी गुरुविण ज्ञान | तया कैंचें कीर्तन घडेल नामीं || ३ ||

-The sweeping away of duality, knowledge without a guru - for such a one, how will kirtan of the Name ever truly happen?
+The sweeping away of duality, knowledge without a guru: how will kirtan of the Name happen for such a one?

 If you do not have a guru in the formal sense, do not take that as another barrier.
 Ask yourself instead: what is sweeping me?
 What is clearing the dust from the corners of my self-deception?
 A sentence in a book that stopped you cold.
 A moment of suffering that cracked your certainty open.
 The face of your child, looking at you with such trust that you forgot to be the person you think you are.
 That sweeping force, wherever you find it, is doing the guru's work.
 And when the room is clean enough, the kirtan will happen on its own.
 Drop a Name into a clear space and the whole space sings.